Last updated: 2025-04-10

 Invoicing co-loads

-You choose whether to invoice the groupage order and/or the original orders.
+Choose whether to invoice the consignment order and/or the original orders.
 For more information, see Consignment types (window).

-If you are not factoring the co-load order, you may want to have a specific customer that you use on the co-load orders, for example "Co-load customer", so that those orders do not end up on a real customer in the statistics.
+If you don't invoice the consolidation order, you may want to have a specific customer that you use on the consolidation orders, for example "Consolidation customer", so that those orders don't end up on a real customer in the statistics.